aginies/quake2/README.md

 # Quake2 Chaos MOD

-This **Chaos mod** is patched to be buildable on x86_64/x86 and compatible with recent Quake2 game.
+This **Chaos MOD** is patched to be buildable on x86_64/x86 and compatible with recent Quake2 game.
 This is based on the latest [source code](https://files.chaoticdreams.org/Chaos/ChaosDM/chaosdm_114b4src.zip) available.
 The original version is in master branch and only contains fixes.
 Other branches are development one and include various new features, and some of this new features came from other mods (Plasma, Rampage, Lithium, Wod etc...).

-The current version of Quake2 (>= 3.20) is usable as client only, as this code is still buggy and not really clean (its seg fault while running it in dedicated server mode...) , you should used **yquake2** or **Q2Pro** instead.
-The code is in the ``chaossource`` directory.
+The current version of Quake2 (>= 3.20) is usable as client only, as this code is still buggy and not really clean (its seg fault while running it in dedicated server mode...) , you should really used **yquake2** or **Q2Pro** instead.

+The code of **Chaos MOD** is in the ``chaossource`` directory.

-The original **Chaos** mod is from [chaoticdreams.org](https://chaoticdreams.org/q2chaos/), all credits go to the original Chaos team.
+The original **Chaos MOD** is from [chaoticdreams.org](https://chaoticdreams.org/q2chaos/), all **CREDITS** go to the original **Chaos Team**.

 ![](images/chaos.jpg)

 [![Video](images/chaos1.16.1.jpg)](https://youtu.be/DuxaoykNHQA)

-You need the [Chaos pack files and maps](https://files.chaoticdreams.org/Chaos/ChaosDM/q2chaos.exe) (this is a self autoextract rar file), and put them into a chaos directory, inside the quake2 directory.
-Please delete the ``pak files`` and use the one gziped in this repo (unzip it), or you won't be able to get all new models, icons, sounds etc...
+You need the [Chaos pack files and maps](https://ginies.org/chaos.pak), and put it into the ``QUAKE2DIR/chaos`` directory.
+You must use this file or build your own one following the documentation in this page or you won't be able to get all new weapons models, icons, sounds etc...

 You can find more original source at [files.chaoticdreams.org](https://files.chaoticdreams.org/Chaos/ChaosDM/)

-Please use this mod with a recent release of quake2 projects, especially the server side, ie:
+Please use this MOD with a recent release of quake2 projects, especially the server side, ie:

 **Q2Pro**:
 * [q2pro](https://skuller.net/q2pro/)